mkuthan/example-streamlit/README.md

 * 🗂️ BigQuery integration using the New York Taxi public dataset
 * 🔒 Authentication skeleton, easily replaceable with OAuth
 * 🔗 Application state sharing via URL
+* 💾 Dataframe export to CSV and XLS

 ### TODO